mozilla-conduit/conduit-docs/phabricator-user.rst

    :align: center
    :alt: Screenshot of Phabricator login button

-You'll be taken to another page with a single button, which will take you to `bugzilla.mozilla.org <https://bugzilla.mozilla.org>`_ (BMO) to log in or register a new account.
+You'll be taken to another page with a single button, which will in turn take you to `bugzilla.mozilla.org
+<https://bugzilla.mozilla.org>`_ (BMO) to log in or register a new
+account.

 .. image:: images/bmo-login.png
    :align: center